Sapphirine/RelEx/README.md

 ## Usage

 Now the web application is served at http://localhost:8080 (The url and port can also be configured).
 A clean interface will be shown in the browser.
-Users can simply type two objects of interest into the form and then click ``Explain".
+Users can simply type two objects of interest into the form and then click "Explain".
 Then the system will generate relationship results and display them in an organized manner.
 The user can also drag the nodes themselves to further adjust the layouts.